guzart/fain/README.md

 ## Install

-To use these components you need to include this module as part of your ES6 transformations.
+To use these components you need an assets build process (Webpack, Browserify, etc) with Sass and CSS Modules support.

 1. `npm install fain --save`
 2. Setup [CSS modules](https://github.com/css-modules/css-modules#implementations) in your